EmbraceLtd/Waterlily/README.md

 ## Future

 A big overhaul of the engine is being made to remove all hard-coding.
 This will affect how items and locations are configured, and add config settings for commands and actions.
-This is done in a separate local branch, which has not yet been pushed.

 This will bring a new config format (waterlily-2) which will break compatibility with the current format (waterlily-1).